Posters

 Biloxi PosterWeb

 ‘Biloxi Blues’ tells the story of six young GIs at a basic training camp in Biloxi, Mississippi, in 1943.
 They’re taught how to shoot and march, of course, but they also learn from each other about friendship, trust, race and class … and sex.
 Two important women characters feature in the boys’ development, and I wanted them to feature in the poster too.
 A rifle bullet has the same overall shape as a lipstick, and I wanted to explore the phallic subtext of both objects.
-Plus – I love photographing metallic objects, they repay the effort needed.
+Plus – I love photographing metallic objects, the results repay the effort needed.

 *